Lago Ranco, Chile: Administration

-Within the electoral divisions of Chile, Lago Ranco is represented in the Chamber of Deputies by Enrique Jaramillo (PDC) and Gastón Von Mühlenbrock (UDI) as part of the 54th electoral district, together with Pangipulli, Los Lagos, Futrono, Río Bueno, La Unión and Paillaco.
-The commune is represented in the as part of the 16th senatorial constituency (Los Ríos Region).
+Within the electoral divisions of Chile, Lago Ranco is represented in the Chamber of Deputies by Enrique Jaramillo (PDC) and Gastón von Mühlenbrock (UDI) as part of the 54th electoral district, together with Pangipulli, Los Lagos, Futrono, Río Bueno, La Unión and Paillaco.
+The commune is represented in the as part of the 16th senatorial constituency of the Los Ríos Region.

 Business

 The primary economic activities in Lago Ranco are agriculture and forestry, tourism, and services.
-With regard to agriculture and forestry sector, according to an agroclimatic study conducted in the district, much of it does not have a good potential for agricultural activities, except the Lake Ranco.

-Moreover, the climate allows all crops from the area except where the soil constraints only accept natural grasslands.
-In the commune dominated by mountainous terrain and only about 4.2% are suitable for agriculture.
+With regard to the agriculture and forestry sector, according to an agroclimatic study conducted in the district, much of it does not have a high potential for agricultural activities, except around Lake Ranco.
+Moreover, the climate allows for all crops typical of the area, except in places where soil constraints permit only natural grasslands.
+In the commune the terrain is dominated by mountainous areas, and only about 4.2% is suitable for agriculture.

-According to the agroclimatic diagnosis made, Lago Ranco has a potential forest predominantly due to agro-ecological characteristics of the soil and the existence of abundant reserve of native forests and young plantations of exotic species, the activity is performed at a level primary operation and is characterized by an extraction process without processing timber for other more technology centers.
+According to the agroclimatic diagnosis conducted, Lago Ranco has predominantly forest potential due to the agro-ecological characteristics of the soil and the existence of abundant reserves of native forests and young plantations of exotic species.
+The activity is performed at a primary operation level and is characterized by an extraction process without processing timber for other more technological centers.

-On a smaller scale, is the livestock and agricultural sector, which belongs to smallholder farmers who use a minimal operating system, with limited technology and geared specifically to the cultivation of traditional items such as wheat and potatoes, which is normally used for consumption, with family labor, so integrated into fewer medium-sized farmers, who use more manpower and more technology.
+On a smaller scale is the livestock and agricultural sector, which consists of smallholder farmers who use a minimal operating system, with limited technology and focused specifically on the cultivation of traditional items such as wheat and potatoes, which are normally used for household consumption, with family labor.
+There are also fewer medium-sized farmers, who use more manpower and more technology.

-Besides the activities described above, the town of Lake Ranco has a potential for tourism and increased economic activity within this sector, since the community is within the Lake Ranco, which is part of the Andean Lake Tourist Zone, which is constituted as a tourist area in the process of consolidation by the Tourism Development Master Plan of the Lake District, this coupled with the great beauty that has next to its natural attractions, plus the history and cultural identity that has the commune.
+Besides the activities described above, the town of Lake Ranco has significant potential for tourism and for increased economic activity within this sector, since the community is located within the Lake Ranco area, which is part of the Andean Lake Tourist Zone, a tourist area in the process of consolidation by the Tourism Development Master Plan of the Lake District, together with the great beauty of the area with its natural attractions, plus the history and cultural identity that characterise the commune.

-It also established as part of the destination "Cuenca del Lago Ranco," in conjunction with the municipalities of Rio Bueno, Paillaco, Futrono and La Union.
+It is also established as part of the destination "Cuenca del Lago Ranco," in conjunction with the municipalities of Rio Bueno, Paillaco, Futrono and La Union.